bzminer/bzminer/README.md

 ```

 A `config.txt` next to the binary is picked up automatically, and the log says
+which file it read.
+Everything a rig owner can change is reachable from both the
+command line and the config file — there is nothing you need an environment
+variable for.

-which file it read. `bzminer --config-doc` prints a fully commented template of
+`bzminer --config-doc` prints a fully commented template of every setting —
-every setting — generated from the binary itself, so it can never describe an
+generated from the binary itself, so it can never describe an option your build
-option your build does not have. `--save-config` writes the resolved settings,
+does not have. `--print-config` prints the resolved settings as JSON, and
-after all three layers, to `config.effective.json`.
+`--save-config` writes them, after all three layers, to `config.effective.json`.

+Anything bzminer does not recognise is reported rather than ignored, so a flag
+that has been renamed shows up as a warning at startup instead of silently doing
+nothing. bzminer 1.x's start scripts run as they are: `-p` is the pool URL as it
+always was, and the underscore spellings (`--oc_power_limit`, `--oc_fan_speed`,
+`--cpu_threads`, `--warthog_verus_hr_target`) are accepted and mapped.
+The one
+flag that changed meaning is **`-o`, which now selects the console screen** — a
+URL passed to it is still taken as a pool, with a warning saying so.

 ## Every command-line option